ForwardFeed/incremental-bevy-ui-tutorial/ECS_explained_by_a_noob_for_a_noob.md

 ## systems

-Systems are functions which are called by the systems whenever they are scheduled.
+Systems are functions which are called by the runtime whenever they are scheduled.
 They can be (not exhaustive):
 - one shot systems
 - events (with observers)